 Step 4.
 Now, click on the touch keyboard icon from the taskbar to open it.

 Step 5.
 On the touch keyboard that opens, click on the emoji icon from the lower left to see all available emojis.

-Note: Please don’t confuse with touch screen laptop.
-The Touch Keyboard is available on non-touch laptops and desktop PC’s also.
+Note: Please don’t confuse this with a touch screen laptop.
+The Touch Keyboard is available on non-touch laptops, and desktop PC’s also.

 Step 6.
 After clicking on the emoji icon on the Touch Keyboard, you will see several emojis.

 Step 7.
-Click on the emojis which you want to use in the file or folder name.
+Click on the emojis that you want to use in the file or folder name.

 Once done, you can close the Touch Keyboard.